-This is a question we are often asked.
+We are often asked, “What type of toothpaste should I use to clean my implants?”
 The answer is simpler than you might expect!

 Using a normal over-the-counter toothpaste is fine.
 Just be sure and choose a low-abrasive, tartar-control toothpaste.
 There is no need to choose a special type of toothpaste – but do look for the ADA Seal of Approval to find the best kind.